Are memory enhancement drugs really smart drugs? Do they really improve memory and focus? Read about the pros and cons of safety and effectiveness.

 Taking memory enhancing drugs to improve learning capacity and recall has led to an interesting debate.

-Taking memory enhancement drugs to improve learning capacity and recall has led to an interesting ethical debate.
-Athletes are considered cheating if they use steroids — is using smart drugs to gain an intellectual edge any different?
+Athletes are considered “cheating” if they use steroids — is using drugs to gain an intellectual edge any different?

-Some people say that this way to enhance memory is no different than drinking coffee, a socially accepted “drug” that makes you more alert.
+Some people say that using drugs or memory supplements to enhance memory is no different than drinking coffee, a socially accepted “drug” that makes you more alert.

 Adderall and Ritalin

 Provigil is a stimulant used to promote wakefulness in people with narcolepsy or shift work sleep disorder (SWSD).
-It has been used by US soldiers in combat and at the International Space Station.
-It has been used experimentally for Alzheimer’s, jet lag, ADHD, and chronic fatigue.
+It has been used by U.S. soldiers in combat and at the International Space Station.
+It has been tried experimentally for Alzheimer’s, jet lag, ADHD, and chronic fatigue.